Access provider - a company that sells Internet connections. Also known as an Internet Access Provider (IAP) or an Internet Service Provider (ISP).

 When you enter a site using cookies you will usually be required to give information such as name and email which is later used in messages to you.

 dialup - the use of standard telephone lines or ISDN lines to connect to the Internet.
 You have to make a phone call to get online.

 domain name - the system of names used to describe the precise position of a computer on the Internet such as (vnu.co.uk).

 DNS - Domain Name Service.
 A program that runs on a computer connected to the Internet and translates a domain name into an IP address.
 People can continue to use an easily remembered domain name even if the IP address has changed.

 finger - a utility which lets you obtain information about a user who has an electronic mail address.

 frames - independent windows within the main window opened on a Web site.

 Most browsers are frames-compliant.

-FTP File Transfer Protocol.
+FTP - File Transfer Protocol.
 The tool most often used to transfer files across the Internet.
-Often you'll use a Web browser to do this and you probably won't be aware you are using FTP.
+You will often use a Web browser to do this and you probably won't be aware you are using FTP.

 The standard codes used for writing Web pages.